eawww/MeetHooks/Outline.md

 }
 ```

-Also a lot like `setState` in class components, updates to `useState` values at around the same time will be grouped together so that they're applied to the same rerender.
+Also a lot like `setState` in class components, updates to `useState` values at around the same time will be batched together so that they're applied to the same rerender.

-As an example of how `useState`'s update grouping works, consider the following bit of code:
+As an example of how `useState`'s update batching works, consider the following bit of code:

 ```jsx
 // GraduallyScreamierButton.js